 The Beauty of American Samoa An Oddity in Oceania

 Pago Pago, pronounced Pango Pango in Samoan is located on one of the two main American Samoan Islands, Tutuila.
 There is one major highway on Tutuila that runs from the airport in the southwest to the east of the island.
 The highway runs along the coast for almost its entire length, which makes for some mesmerising views on the way to your accommodation.

 The Flower Pot Rocks of American Samoa An Oddity in Oceania

 The Flower Pot rocks are a prominent feature on the righthand side as you drive away from the airport.
 Just after them, you’ll see the Pago Pago Harbour, which is one of the deepest harbours in the world.
 The harbour is flanked on the opposite side by Mount Pioa, which is also known as Rainmaker Mountain.
 It is a big part of local folklore and is said to trap clouds, giving the harbour some of the highest amounts of rainfall in the area.

 American Samoa An Oddity in Oceania – American Traditions

 While American Samoans have passed down a lot of their traditions and folklore through the generations, they have also whole-heartedly embraced American customs.
 I got to see this first hand because I was there around Christmas time.
 While Christmas is celebrated around the world, there are certain things that I’ve only seen in the US during the festive season.
 That includes people going out of their way to decorate their houses with colourful displays of lights.

-If you found this post helpful, please let your friends know about it! :o)
+If you found this post about ‘American Samoa An Oddity in Oceania’ helpful, please let your friends know and click the picture to Pin It for later! :o)